yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/set-up-payment-method.md

 6. Choose a **processor** from the list and click **Select**.
 7. Click **Publish** to save all your changes.

-Once published, your new route will appear in the Published tab, indicating that the configured payment method will now process all transactions through this configured route.
+Your new route now appears in the **Published** tab, indicating that the configured payment method will now process all transactions through this configured route.

 <Video src="https://github.com/writechoiceorg/yuno-images/raw/main/doc/set_up_you_account/routing_V2.mp4" />